Why Need System Restore?

 Step 3: All the operations will be listed.
 Just confirm the operations, and then click "Start Restore" if there isn't any mistake.

 Step 4: There will be a pop-up window, and it will prompt you to restart the computer.
 Then, the operations will be completed under the Restart mode.

 After system restore, we could access the normal system again.
 But after the system backup, there may be some new applications which have been installed on the current system.
-In this case, these new applications installed after system backup can not be recovered by system restore.
+In this case, these new applications installed after system backup cannot be recovered by system restore.
 If you need these applications, you have to reinstall them in the operating system again.
-Therefore, you had better to do system backup at intervals.
+Therefore, you had better do system backup at intervals.
 Thus, the system can be restored to the latest state to avoid reinstallation of plenty of applications after system restore.